 Depending on your needs, you’ll need to determine whether a PPS or power bank is right for you.
 A power bank can offer a reliable energy source for your small personal electronics if you need a lightweight (and short-term) charging solution to carry in your backpack.
-However, the PPS is better suited for extended off-grid activities, motorhome living, and emergency power outages.
+However, the PPS is better suited for extended off-grid activities, RV living, and emergency power outages.
 Below, we’ll cover these scenarios more in-depth.

 A power bank can be a solid solution for backup energy if you only need to recharge one or two devices.
-It’s easy to carry on the go, whether going to school, commuting to work, or flying on an aeroplane.
+It’s easy to carry on the go, whether going to school, commuting to work, or flying on an airplane.

 A PPS for camping allows you to generate energy for night lamps, electronics, coffee makers, a hot stove, and other appliances simultaneously.
 Add the right solar panels, and you can generate all the energy you need, no matter where you go.

 Using a car generator will only cause you to burn through your fuel quickly.
-But with a PPS and solar panel setup, you don’t need to worry about fuel efficiency and costs of powering your motorhome appliances and devices.
+But with a PPS and solar panel setup, you don’t need to worry about fuel efficiency and costs of powering your RV appliances and devices.

 Power banks can be useful for in-home use, especially when using office devices such as your phone, tablet, or laptop without an outlet in sight.
 You can even use your electronics while charging.